ant10293/fithub-legal/terms-of-service.md

 ## 3. Account Registration and Security

 You must provide accurate and complete information when creating an account and keep it current.
 You are responsible for safeguarding your login credentials and for all activities that occur under your account.
-Notify us immediately at [support@fithub.app](mailto:support@fithub.app) if you suspect unauthorized access.
+Notify us immediately at [support@fithub-app.com](mailto:support@fithub-app.com) if you suspect unauthorized access.

 ## 4. Subscription and Billing